SpecterX-AHM/NodemailerProject/README.md

       text: 'Hi!
 This is from your NodemailerProject <3'
     };`

-3. Use the Transporter.sendMail method :
+(III).
+Use the Transporter.sendMail method :
 - Finally, we will use the sendMail method:
 `transporter.sendMail(mailOptions, function(err, data) {
       if (err) {